itscodenation/int-curriculum-23-24/unit-1/unit-1-lesson-03.md

 <br>

 ## Key Points
-This lesson will introduce the integrated development environment (IDE) we'll use in class - Replit - and some practice on using the browser's developer tools.
+This lesson will introduce the integrated development environment (IDE) we'll use in class - Replit - and some practice on using the integrated developer tools.

 - 👋 Welcome & Do Now (10) :